pingidentity/java10-token-binding-negotiation/README.md

 With the EKM and the negotiated key parameters type, a library like [token-binding-java] can be used to consume or create Token Binding messages.

 ### <a name="versions"></a> Versions
 The Token Binding negotiation implementation relies on modifications to a few OpenJDK classes so needs to be updated to stay in sync when there are changes to those OpenJDK classes in a Java update.
-As such, the java9-token-binding-negotiation jar version matching the JRE version needs to be used.
+As such, the java10-token-binding-negotiation jar version matching the JRE version needs to be used.
 The following provides the version mappings.

-| Java 9 Version  | java9-token-binding-negotiation Version
+| Java 10 Version  | java9-token-binding-negotiation Version
 | ------------- |-------------
-| 9.0.4 | [1.0.0.v2]
-| 9.0.1 | [1.0.0.v1]
+| 10.0.1 | [1.0.0.v1]
-| 9 | unsupported
+| 10 | [1.0.0.v1]

 See [java8-token-binding-negotiation] for Token Binding Protocol Negotiation support with Java 8.